 What to do if someone is blackmailing you on social media?
 If you find yourself being blackmailed on social media like Facebook or Instagram, do not tolerate it – fight back from day one!
 Cyber-blackmailers are relentless and will stop at nothing.

 Table of Contents:

 Harmful information is often only shared with close family members or associates, instead of the general public.
 They might post threatening messages on social media websites, send spam emails or links in the body of regular ones with harmful content, monitor your internet browsing history, and take action against you.

 How to stop a blackmailer on social media?

 The best way to handle a situation like this is by never taking matters into your own hands.
 The person who committed the crime may come back with demands or even do something worse if you comply without resisting.
-Follow these tips to protect yourself from blackmailers and sextortion:
+Follow these tips to protect yourself from blackmailers and internet sextortion:

 - Don’t panic.